YouTube

 PI LEH LAGOON

-Within the same island we took a 2 minute sail around the corner to secluded bay called Pi Leh Lagoon which immediately gave me huge Philippines vibes.
-I hadn’t visited here before which was a gutter seeing how close it was to Maya Bay, you could probably swim to it.
+Within the same island, we took a 2-minute sail around the corner to a secluded bay called Pi Leh Lagoon, which immediately gave me huge Philippines vibes.
+I hadn’t visited here before, which was a gutter seeing how close it was to Maya Bay, you could probably swim to it.

-Took the opportunity to wear my new Railay Beach T-shirt I bought about an hour ago that ripped into pieces as soon as I jumped in… made in Asia.
+Took the opportunity to wear my new Railay Beach T-shirt I bought about an hour ago, which ripped into pieces as soon as I jumped in… made in Asia.

 Boat at Pileh Bay in Thailand.
 Boat ride from hell, island hopping from heaven